Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Learning from Procedural 3D Programs

-\paragraph{Pretraining.} As depicted in Fig.~\ref{fig:pipeline}b, we use Point-MAE\cite{he2022masked}, a state-of-the-art method for point cloud representation learning, to train on synthesized 3D shapes.
-Point-MAE learns 3D representations through a masked autoencoding scheme~\cite{devlin2018bert,he2022masked,yu2022point}.
-Specifically, it segments the input point cloud into irregular point patches and randomly masks a large proportion of them (60\% by default).
-Shape representations are then learned using a transformer-based encoder-decoder by reconstructing the masked point patches.
+\paragraph{Pretraining.} We adopt Point-MAE~\cite{he2022masked}, Point-M2AE~\cite{zhang2022point}, PCP-MAE~\cite{zhang2024pcp} to train on procedural 3D shapes (Fig.~\ref{fig:pipeline}b).
+These methods rely on a masked autoencoding scheme~\cite{devlin2018bert,he2022masked,yu2022point}, where the input point cloud is split into irregular patches and a large portion of them (60\% by default) is randomly masked.
+A Transformer-based encoder--decoder network then attempts to reconstruct these masked patches, thereby learning 3D representations.
 The reconstruction loss is computed as the $L_2$ Chamfer Distance between the predicted point patches $P_{\text{pre}}$ and the ground-truth patches $P_{\text{gt}}$:

-Similar to other self-supervised learning methods~\cite{wang2021occo,yu2022point}, Point-MAE is typically trained on human-designed 3D shapes with semantic content (\eg, airplanes and chairs from ShapeNet~\cite{chang2015shapenet}).
-In this work, we explore self-supervised learning with procedural 3D programs, referred to as \emph{Point-MAE-Zero}.
-Here, “Zero” highlights that our 3D representations are learned entirely from procedurally generated 3D shapes, with \emph{zero} human involvement in the generation process beyond the initial programming. \paragraph{Downstream Probing.} We evaluate Point-MAE-Zero in various downsteam 3D understanding tasks, as shown in Fig.~\ref{fig:pipeline}c.
-For classification tasks, we augment the pretrained transformer encoder with a three-layer MLP, which serves as the classification head.